dristi211/DristisBooksStore/DristisBooksStore/README.txt

 At 18:00

- installed the Dapper package from the intellisence after  that added a using DristisBooks.DataAccess.Repository.IRepository;
+ installed the Dapper package from the IntelliSense

+after  that added the SP_Call.cs file in the Repository folder and select the following using statements and implement the ISP_Call interface (from intellisence) using DristisBooks.DataAccess.Repository.IRepository;
 using DristisBooksStore.DataAccess.Data;
 using Dapper;